 This talk will take place in the Tea Room, afternoon teas will be available until 3.45pm.
 For tickets, see events tab.

-Well what would you do?… For tickets, see events tab.
+For tickets, please see events tab.